monikastrah/431-2020/classes/class13/README.md

 1. How do we arrive at reasonable conclusions from data?
 From the stat150 project and [Kelly Bodwin](https://twitter.com/kellybodwin), here's some materials on [Making Arguments from Data](https://stat150.blog/post/01-evidence/) including many great links that may be of interest.
 2. Ted Laderas gave an interesting talk at the R/Medicine 2020 virtual conference on [The MD in .rmd: Teaching Clinicians Data Analytics with R](https://www.youtube.com/watch?v=AexI0lZ7J-o) which you can watch on YouTube, if you're interested.
     - Ted has a newsletter called [Ready for R](https://tinyletter.com/ready4r/archive) where he shares lots of useful stuff.
+3. The next [Prevention Research Center for Healthy Neighborhoods seminar](http://www.prchn.org/seminar) on 2020-10-14 will feature Rita Horwitz, President and CEO of Better Health Partnership, where I work as Chief Data Scientist.
+Rita will be presenting on [The Better Health Pathways Community Hub](https://cwru.zoom.us/webinar/register/WN_GtO_UX54QESF73sEfjEpgA) and follow that link to register if you are interested.

 ## What Should I Be Working On?